aiman-al-masoud/deixiscript/docs/notes/notes.md

     }
 ```

 More generally, when invoking any method (BaseWrapper.call()) you may tmp add predicate (with specific args, how to?)
+NEW PROBLEM: now relation is getting saved permanently in BaseWrapper.relations

 # Wrapper.query(Clause)
 replace Wrapper.get() and getKool() and possibily some functionality of BaseWrapper.ownerInfo() with recursive Wrapper.query(Clause)